ctuning/ck-scc/README.md

 ## SCC workflow installation

-You can install this repository with a SCC workflow as follows:
+You need to install this repository to be able to reuse SCC automation actions as follows:

 ```
 $ ck pull repo --url=https://github.com/reproindex/ck-scc
 ```

-## Creating a dummy CK repository for your SCC artifacts
+## Creating a dummy CK repository for your Digital Artifact

 We assume that you were already assigned a team number {TN}.
 You can create a dummy CK repository for your artifacts as follows: